Feodorovskaya Icon Cathedral (Saint Petersburg): Bell Tower

 The bell tower of the Feodorovsky Cathedral, designed in the style of the Yaroslavl bell towers of the 17th century, is located opposite the western facade and is connected to the Upper church by a covered passage.
 It is octagonal in shape with wide openings for bells.
 A hipped tiled roof is topped with a golden cross.

 The bell tower had eleven bells known as "Romanovsky ringing".
 The first, largest bell was called "Mikhail-Nikolai" in honor of Tsar Mikhail Fedorovich Romanov and Emperor Nicholas II and had a weight of 8.5 tons.
 The second bell "Alexandra" – in honor of Empress Alexandra Feodorovna; the third bell "Maria" – in honor of the widowed Empress Maria Feodorovna; the fourth bell "Aleksey" – in honor of Tsarevich Alexei; the fifth bell "Mikhail" – in honor of the Grand Duke Michael Alexandrovich, brother of the emperor, the august patron of the Construction Committee.
 The next four bells were named in honor of the royal daughters – the Grand Duchesses – "Olga", "Tatiana", "Maria" and "Anastasia".
 The bells were decorated with their relief portraits and icons of their heavenly patrons.
 On the top were the texts of prayers in Slavic script of the 17th century.
 The bells also bore images of the coats of arms of ancient Russian cities, of the Muscovite kingdom and the House of Romanov.
 The bells were cast at the bell factory in Yaroslavl.
 The total weight of the bells was about 17 tons.

 The fate of the original bells of the Feodorovsky Cathedral is unknown.
 Most probably they were broken and melted down.
-During the restoration only a small fragment of a bell was found in the floor of the Lower temple.
+During the restoration only a small fragment of a bell was found in the floor of the lower temple.

-In 21th century all the bells were recreated to match their originals.
+In the 21st century all the bells were recreated to match their originals.